-For the general population, most of this micronutrient is normally obtained from the daily diet through foods such as liver and other organ meats, shellfish, nuts, beans and other whole grains, vegetables, meat, and beverages, even water.
+For the general population, most of this micronutrient is usually obtained from the daily diet through foods such as liver and other organ meats, shellfish, nuts, beans, and other whole grains, vegetables, meat, and beverages, even water.
 The daily intake of copper in adults ranges from 0.9 to 2.2 mg.

-Copper is a strongly active redox metal, predominantly in the form of a cupric ion (Cu II) but can also appear as a cuprous ion (Cu I) within cells.
+Copper is an intensely active redox metal, predominantly in the form of a cupric ion (Cu II) but can also appear as a cuprous ion (Cu I) within cells.

-This redox capacity is what makes it useful in various stages of power generation.
-But it is also what allows it to catalyze, when in its “free” state, the generation of reactive oxygen species that are harmful to the body.
+This redox capacity makes it useful in various stages of power generation.
+But it is also what allows it to catalyze when in its “free” state, the age of reactive oxygen species that are harmful to the body.

 About 85% to 95% of copper is covalently bound to serum ceruloplasmin, so its quantification is preferably performed in serum in most laboratory studies.

 The serum total copper test measures the total amount of copper present in the blood.
 Copper in the blood is usually carried by a protein called ceruloplasmin.